I read once that nothing sustains us when we fall.

-The RSPB guy, young and eager with thick glasses and clipboard, guided me to the telescope.
-I had walked away, mildly disappointed, panning to return on tomorrow's lunch break.
-The female peregrine was absent in that moment I decided to stop and chat, and to look.
-The young man ran after me, excitedly brought me back to the telescope.
+There was a RSPB guy, young and eager, with thick glasses and a clipboard.
+He guided me to the telescope.
+I had walked away moments earlier, mildly disappointed but planning to return on tomorrow's lunch break.
+The female peregrine was absent in that moment I decided to stop and chat.
+To look.
+The young man ran after me, excitedly brought me back to the viewing spot.
 There, he said, she's back.

 And she was.
 A predator that gripped my imagination in sharp yellow talons, the bird that fueled J.A.
-Baker's apocalyptic visions, the falcon that reminded me of everything we were losing and could perhaps regain.
+Baker's apocalyptic visions, the falcon that reminded me of everything you could lose and could perhaps regain.
 Bullet-fast and bullet-strong.
-She sat there, imperious, vicious, statue-still, in the upper reaches of the Tate Modern.
+She sat there, imperious, vicious, marble-still, in the upper reaches of the Tate Modern.

-Tourists flowed around us, the grey Thames still behind them.
+Tourists flowed around us, the grey Thames calm behind them.
 A busker played bad acoustic songs.
-A bubbler blew bubbles that burst on the coats of workers hurrying to sandwich shops.
+A bubbler blew bubbles that burst soapily on the coats of workers hurrying to sandwich shops.

-That morning I'd passed people covered in shiny sleeping bags with scrawny dogs as companions.
+That morning I passed people covered in shiny sleeping bags with scrawny dogs as companions.
 I had to say no to a request for a cigarette; I'd quit and you can't share vapour.
-I wondered, as I listened to a dull man talk about Apple Pay on the tube, what the homeless would do in the cashless society some promised.
-In London, nothing sustains us when we fall.
+I wondered, as I listened to a dull man on the tube talk to his girlfriend about the benefits of paying for goods and services and on a smartphone, what the homeless would do in the cashless society some promised.
+In my city, nothing sustains us when we fall.